Distribute Clients

 Android / ChromeOSThe Android / ChromeOS client is available exclusively from the Google Play Store.

-macOS / iOSThe macOS and iOS clients are available exclusively from the Apple App Store.
+iOSThe iOS client is available exclusively from the Apple App Store.

-WindowsThe Windows client is available as a standalone MSI installer from our releases page.
+WindowsThe Windows client is available as a standalone MSI installer from our changelog page.

 Headless mode operation